Cork Recycling: How Do You Properly Dispose Of Them? 🍾

 Corks can indeed be recycled.
 That is because it is made from the bark of a cork oak tree.
 They can be used and turned into different types of products like floor tiles, cricket balls, bath maths, gaskets, and much more.

 Generally, we want to recycle them because we want to remove – or at the very least, reduce – the need to extract natural resources to produce raw (or virgin) materials.
 This, in turn, helps us save up our natural resources, in this case, cork oak tree barks.
-You also have to factor in the transportation and processing stage; that also uses up our natural resources.
+You also have to factor in the transportation and processing stage; which also uses up our natural resources.

 TerraCycle Zero Waste Box

 As I have mentioned above, organisations accepting your cork waste are hard to come by.
 But, you can always check out TerraCycle’s Zero Waste Box to recycle just about anything – corks included!
-Additionally, they both accept natural and synthetic corks, so rest assured you can also recycle your plastic corks.
+Additionally, they both accept natural and synthetic coins so rest assured you can also recycle your plastic corks.

-Do not worry, there are still a number of things you can do with your corks even without the availability of recycling firms ready to accept your corks.
+Do not worry, there are still several things you can do with your corks even without the availability of recycling firms ready to accept your corks.
 If you do own any virgin corks (i.e., corks purely made from the bark of cork oak trees), then you can try your hand at composting them.
 Just remember to put them in a compost bin, not your green waste bin.
 You should check first with your local council before attempting to compost them.

 Additionally, instead of recycling corks, you can also try to turn them into garden mulch.
 But before doing so, make sure that your corks are natural.
 Here is a step-by-step guide on how to turn them into organic gardening mulch:

-- Additionally, you can also use a blender to speed up the process and save you the work.
+- Additionally, you can also use a blender to speed up the process and save the work.

 - If you did blend them, put them in a container and weed out the still-big pieces.
 Put them in the blender again until the big pieces of cork waste disappear, already turned into mulch.